 Find synonyms Find exact match

 Disclosures: Seth P Harlow, MD Nothing to disclose.
 Donald L Weaver, MD Nothing to disclose.
-Anees B Chagpar, MD, MSc, MA, MPH, FACS, FRCS(C) Nothing to disclose.
+Anees B Chagpar, MD, MSc, MA, MPH, MBA, FACS, FRCS(C) Nothing to disclose.
 Daniel F Hayes, MD Clinical Research Support: Janssen [Circulating Tumor Cell (Circulating Tumor Cell Kit)], Breast cancer (abiraterone)].
 Patent Holder: Circulating tumor cells (Circulating Tumor Cell Kit).
 Equity Ownership/Stock Options: Inbiomotion; OncImmune.
 Lori J Pierce, MD Nothing to disclose.
 Rosemary B Duda, MD, MPH, FACS Employee of UpToDate, Inc.

 Contributor disclosures are reviewed for conflicts of interest by the editorial group.
 When found, these are addressed by vetting through a multi-level review process, and through requirements for references to be provided to support the content.
 Appropriately referenced content is required of all authors and must conform to UpToDate standards of evidence.